 Support from our Independent Sexual Violence Advocates (ISVAs):

-ISVAs are able to accompany you to appointments if you require and they will offer to support you during a court case.
-They will also arrange a pre court visit so that you can have a look at the court room before the case and get an understanding of what will happen and where you will have to sit and give evidence etc. Clients always find this really helpful as it helps to reduce their anxiety prior to the court hearing.
+ISVAs are able to accompany you to appointments if you require and they will offer to support you during any court case.
+If there is a court case your ISVA will arrange a pre court visit so that you can have a look at the court room before the case and get an understanding of what will happen and where you will have to sit and give evidence etc. Clients always find this really helpful as it helps to reduce their anxiety prior to the court hearing.

 Our ISVAs are not counsellors however they are highly competent and skilled support workers.
-As such they are able to talk to you about your emotional wellbeing, provide you with positive coping strategies and allow you a safe and confidential space where you can talk about how you are feeling.
+All of our ISVAs complete specialist training and ongoing professional development.
+Evidence of ISVA qualifications is displayed in each of our premises.
+ISVAs are are able to talk to you about your emotional wellbeing, provide you with positive coping strategies and allow you a safe and confidential space where you can talk about how you are feeling.
 Support is provided either face to face or by telephone (or usually both) and it will be at a level and frequency that is appropriate for your needs.

 Once the court case has ended, regardless of the outcome, or if the Crown Prosecution Service decides that there is insufficient evidence to proceed to court you will be offered the opportunity to speak to one of our counsellors.
 Quite often clients find that the support they have received from the ISVA is sufficient and they decline this offer.
 However we know that some clients suffer high levels of trauma as a result of their experiences and require ongoing specialist counselling.
 If you are interested in finding out more about our counselling please click here.

 We value feedback from all of our clients, whatever their age, and throughout the time they are receiving support from us.
 Even if you decide that you do not want any further support from us, we value your feedback.
 Please contact us on firstname.lastname@example.org or call us in one of our offices and ask to speak to a manager.